 - Spread: 1 - 2 ft.

 Very little maintenance is required.
-You should not need to water them, unless there is a prolonged drought, and even then, the water would be better used elsewhere.
+You should not need to water your cosmos plants unless there is a prolonged drought, and even then, the water would be better used elsewhere.

-There is no need for fertilizer.
-Cosmos can handle poor soil and they only need to survive the season.
-However, I would still encourage you to improve your soil, for the sake of your whole garden.
+Unless your plants seem to be struggling, there is no need for fertilizer.
+Cosmos can handle poor soil and they only need to survive one season.

-The only real maintenance is deadheading.
+The only real maintenance cosmos plants need is deadheading.
 This will prolong the flowering season.
 If you fall behind, simply shear the plants by about 1/3, when most of the flowers have faded.
 You'll get a second flush of leaves and flowers.

 - Seashells Series - comes in a pretty mix of colors or individually, with distinctive tubular petals.